 Obviously, RPC over HTTP (we have front-end encryption to add the SSL) would be essential for us.

-Updated by Brad Hards over 2 years ago
+Updated by Brad Hards about 3 years ago

 - Assignee deleted (